About the book

 - An approach that empowers online educators to thrive professionally using a set of specific agentic behaviors

 - Strategies for approaching conversations about online learning in new ways that inform the skeptics and critics

 - Strategies that celebrate the additional skills and proficiencies developed by successful online educators

 - Guidance for educators who want to feel natural and fluent in the online learning environment

 - Guidance for enhancing the user-centered nature of online spaces to create student-centered learning environments

 - Encouragement for online educators to pursue leadership opportunities

 The internet is changing how people communicate and learn.
-Thrive Online: A New Approach for College Educators offers guidance, inspiration and strategies required to adapt and lead higher education through this change.
+Thrive Online: A New Approach to Building Expertise and Confidence as an Online Educator offers guidance, inspiration and strategies required to adapt and lead higher education through this change.
 This book is for higher education instructors who are seeking community, a sense of belonging, and the professional respect they deserve.
 Thriving is not a reaction to our environment, but rather a state of being we can create intentionally for ourselves!

 About the author